History of Everton F.C.: David Moyes era (2002–2013)

 The following summer was one of some turmoil for Everton as their failure to gain Government acceptance for their proposed stadium move to Kirkby, the departure of Chief Executive Keith Wyness and the seeming reluctance of David Moyes to sign a new contract increased the gloom amongst supporters.
 In the last week of the transfer window, the club transfer record was broken with the signing of Marouane Fellaini for £15 million from Standard Liège.
 Everton failed to qualify for the UEFA Cup group stages, as they were eliminated by Liège, with Fellaini ineligible to play against his former team.

-Moyes did eventually sign a new five-year contract with the club, and with it fortunes began to turn.
-A strong run in November and December (eight wins and two draws in 12 league games) propelled the club to the upper reaches of the league table and raised hopes for another top-six finish.
+Moyes did eventually sign a new 5-year contract with the club and with it fortunes began to turn.
+A strong run in November and December (8 wins and 2 draws in 12 league games) propelled the club to the upper reaches of the league table and raised hopes for another top-6 finish.

-In early February, Everton played Liverpool three times in quick succession, once in the league (a 1–1 draw at Anfield) and twice in the FA Cup, with Everton ultimately proving victorious in the replay at Goodison Park.
+In early February, Everton played Liverpool 3 times in quick succession, once in the league (a 1–1 draw at Anfield) and twice in the FA Cup, with Everton ultimately proving victorious in the replay at Goodison Park.

-Season-ending injuries to Yakubu, Mikel Arteta and Phil Jagielka did not halt Everton's progress and the end of the season saw the team finish in fifth place again in the league on the back of only three defeats in 29 matches, to qualify for the following seasons Europa League competition.
+Season-ending injuries to Yakubu, Mikel Arteta and Phil Jagielka did not halt Everton's progress and the end of the season saw the team finish in 5th place again in the league on the back of only 3 defeats in 29 games, to qualify for the following seasons Europa League competition.
 Everton did reach their First FA Cup final since 1995 after knocking out Manchester United on penalties in the semi-final at Wembley, but were overcome by Chelsea and lost 2–1.

-The 2009–10 season began with the club losing their opening two home games, including a 6–1 home defeat at the hands of Arsenal and after a long period of speculation, defender Joleon Lescott was sold to Manchester City for £22 million.
+The 2009–10 season began with the club losing their opening 2 home games, including a 6–1 home defeat at the hands of Arsenal and after a long period of speculation, defender Joleon Lescott was sold to Manchester City for £22 million.
 The club qualified for the group stages of the Europa League, but continued to perform poorly in the league.
 League results improved in December 2009, but Everton were knocked out of Europe over two legs by Sporting CP.
-At the end of March, they set a club record in the Premier League with seven consecutive home wins, which included victories over title chasers Chelsea and Manchester United.
-Everton finished the season in eighth place, just one place and two points adrift of neighbours Liverpool and a place in the UEFA Europa League for the following season.
-It was only the second out of six seasons where the Toffees failed to achieve European qualification.
+At the end of March, they set a club record in the Premier League with 7 consecutive home wins, which included victories over title chasers Chelsea and Manchester United.
+Everton finished the season in 8th place, just one place and 2 points adrift of neighbours Liverpool and a place in the UEFA Europa League for the following season.
+It was only the second out of 6 seasons where the Toffees failed to achieve European qualification.